lmmx/octopolars/README.md

 ### Requirements

 - Python 3.9+
+- [gh](https://cli.github.com/) GitHub CLI tool, for a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
-- A GitHub token in your environment (either via `$GITHUB_TOKEN` or by configuring [gh](https://cli.github.com/)) to avoid rate limits and enable file listings.
+  to avoid rate limits and enable file listings.
+  - **alternatively** set the `GITHUB_TOKEN` environment variable as your GitHub token.

-`octopols` is supported by these tools:
+`octopolars` is supported by these tools:

 - [Polars](https://www.pola.rs/) for efficient data filtering and output formatting.
 - [PyGithub](https://github.com/PyGithub/PyGithub) (for GitHub API access to enumerate the repos)